Top of Page

 If you do a fresh install Domain Time Server v5.1 or later on a machine running Windows Time, Domain Time will automatically disable the Windows Time service (since Server provides all necessary time services).
 A fresh install of Domain Time Client will also disable Windows Time, except on Domain Controllers and Cluster Servers, where Windows Time should be set to run in NoSync mode for compatibility reasons.

 If you are upgrading a machine running Domain Time, any existing Windows Time settings will not be changed.
 You should manually disable Windows Time on any Domain Time Servers after upgrade.
-See the Co-existing with the Windows Time Service page for more details.

 Next Proceed to the Setup page